forthy42/net2o/wiki/nettie.md

 Nettie is artwork, and covered by copyright.
 Where it is part of net2o, you can use it under AGPLv3.
-It is not covered as trademark, but since I've been using it for years now, don't you dare registering it as trademark.
+It is not covered as trademark, but since I've been using it for years now, don't you dare registering it as trademark; it is a de facto trademark, and protected against fraudulent registration.
 I don't want to exercise this sort of control.
 Any product which implements net2o, or provides services using net2o can use this logo.
+If you don't use the AGPLv3 for your net2o implementation or services, you have to ask for permission, though.